techsheetalsrivastava/Azure-VM-Infrastructure-Terraform/README.md

-Azure VM Deployment using Terraform (Parent-Child Modules & for_each) Project Overview
+🚀 Azure VM Deployment using Terraform (Parent-Child Modules & for_each)

+📄 Project Overview

 This project demonstrates a modular approach to deploying an Azure Virtual Machine (VM) along with all its dependencies using Terraform.
 It uses parent-child modules and the for_each construct to manage multiple resources efficiently.
 All configurations are hardcoded in the parent module's terraform.tfvars, while child modules handle individual resource creation.

-Resources deployed:
+🛠️ Resources Deployed

-Resource Group (RG)
+Resource Group (RG) 🗂️

-Virtual Network (VNet)
+Virtual Network (VNet) 🌐

-Subnet
+Subnet 🔗

-Network Security Group (NSG)
+Network Security Group (NSG) 🔒

-Network Interface (NIC)
+Network Interface (NIC) 💻

-Public IP
+Public IP 🌍

-Azure Key Vault (with secrets)
+Azure Key Vault (with secrets) 🔑

-SQL Server & Database
+SQL Server & Database 🗄️

-Virtual Machine (VM)
+Virtual Machine (VM) 🖥️

-Architecture Diagram
+🏗️ Architecture Diagram

           ┌───────────────────┐